How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - Drag and drop your video files into the upload box, or click the box to browse and select files manually.

-You can drag files to reorder them before uploading.
+You can drag files in the Selected Files to reorder them before uploading.
 The order you set here is the order they appear in your sheet.

 - Click Upload files to drive and list in sheets.

-Note: Large video files take longer to upload.
-Keep the tab open and wait until Drive Explorer Pro finishes logging all rows before closing the sheet.
+Important: Large video files take longer to upload.
+Do not close the tab until Drive Explorer Pro finishes logging all rows.
+Closing the tab early can stop the upload and leave rows incomplete.

-Drive Explorer Pro uploads each video to your chosen folder and immediately logs a new row in your spreadsheet, including the shareable link in the column you configured.
+Drive Explorer Pro uploads each video to your chosen folder and adds a new row in your spreadsheet.
+The row includes the video name, file size, and shareable link based on the attributes you selected.

 To share an individual video, copy the link from the File URL column and paste it wherever you need.